-This Act, referred to in text, means the Federal Election Campaign Act of 1971, as defined by section 30101
+This Act, referred to in text, means the Federal Election Campaign Act of 1971, as defined by section 30101 of this title.

 Section was formerly classified to section 441i of Title 2, The Congress, prior to editorial reclassification and renumbering as this section.